May 6, 2020

 - Sent a letter to President Trump with Sen. John Cornyn (R-Texas) urging for the President to support Governor Abbott's request for a major disaster declaration for COVID-19.

-- Sent a letter to President Trump with Sen. Cornyn urging the Federal Emergency Management Agency (FEMA) to work closely with State of Texas emergency management officials and the Small Business Administration (SBA) to increase awareness of the many financial tools available to assist Texans experiencing the economic impact of the coronavirus.
+- Sent a letter to President Trump with Sen. Cornyn urging the Federal Emergency Management Agency (FEMA) to work closely with State of Texas emergency management officials and the SBA to increase awareness of the many financial tools available to assist Texans experiencing the economic impact of the coronavirus.